SrcJonasLindner/phase-shifting-holography/README.md

 ---
 # Data collection

 The acquisition of the phase shifting holo image series requires a calibration of the magnitude and direction of the beam tilt.
 Both, calibration and the image series recording are implemented in the [TiltSeriesUI.s]() Digital Micrograph script.
+An phase shifting holo tilt series should at least cover the phaseshifts in the intervall $\[0,2\pi\]$.
+Generally choose short exposure time (e.g. one second) to be able to correct the specimen drift via post processing.
+Aim for 50 holograms in the tilt series to increase the fitting accuracy of the reconstruction and high fringe visibility.

 ---
   ## Tilt Series UI